 Dance for PD® was originally founded as a collaboration between the Mark Morris Dance Group and the Brooklyn Parkinson Group, and is now fully administered by the Mark Morris Dance Group.
 I am honored to be able to share my love of dance, theatre, (and even clown!) within this intrepid inimitable company, and so glad to have found an artistic home within their community.

 Dance for PD®, celebrating its 20th anniversary, offers specialized dance classes to people with Parkinson’s, their families, friends and care partners in New York City and through our network of affiliates in more than 300 communities in 25 countries around the world.
 Dance for PD classes allow people with Parkinson’s to experience the joys and benefits of dance while creatively addressing symptom-specific concerns related to balance, cognition, motor skill, depression and physical confidence.

 - The program’s fundamental working principle is that professionally-trained dancers are movement experts whose knowledge about balance, sequencing, rhythm, and aesthetic awareness is useful to persons with Parkinson’s disease.
 Below, are a couple still images from my first class assisting founding teacher, Misty Owens.

 West Side Dance Project

-I have been a work study student under scholarship with West Side Dance Project since 2010.
-And as a singing actor who’s always loved physical comedy and clown work, I started delving into understanding the body and how it works, especially how I might use my own most efficiently.
-My education is ongoing and I’m proud to say I have been able to even perform as a fledgling modern dancer.
-The guidance I’ve been given and tutelage under which I’ve been lucky enough to study, has transformed my mind and body.
-Thanks to John DeBlass and Maria Zannieri, and the lineage of dancers in New York City with whom they’ve studied, I see, study, and dance in a whole new way.
+As a singing actor who’s always loved physical comedy and clown, I yearned to understand the body and how it works, especially how I might use my own most efficiently.
+I have been studying tap, jazz, and ballet under scholarship with West Side Dance Project since 2010.
+The guidance I’ve been given, and tutelage under which I’ve been lucky enough to study has transformed my mind and body.
+It changed my life forever.
+I am ever-grateful to John DeBlass and Maria Zannieri, and the lineage of dancers in New York City with whom they’ve studied, for now I see, study, and dance in a whole new way.